Doctor of Musical Arts (DMA) Handbook

 III.
 Timelines and Deadlines

-Carefully note the established deadlines below, which are indicated by an asterisk (*).
-If you fail to meet any of these deadlines, the Associate Dean for Academic Affairs will postpone your final defense.
+Carefully note the recommended deadlines below, which are indicated by an asterisk (*).
+If you fail to meet any of these deadlines, may postpone your final defense.

 Student or